Presidents

 Group: Greens/European Free Alliance

-In the European Parliament, she is the Greens/EFA Group Coordinator for Foreign Affairs, a member of the Subcommittee on Security and Defense, and substitute member of the Women’s Rights and Gender Equality Committee.
-She is also standing rapporteur on Kosovo.
+In the European Parliament, she is a member of the Employment and Social Affairs Committee, the Committee on Regional Development and the Women’s Rights and Gender Equality Committee.

-Staff member in charge of LGBT issues: Stefan Schaden
+Staff member in charge of LGBTI issues: Camilla Carini

-Read more: Ulrike Lunacek’s profile on the European Parliament website
+Read more: Daniele Viotti’s profile on the European Parliament website

 Our Vice-Presidents